Ecoral360/ribuild/README.md

 3. Run the command provided at the end of the installation phase to add `rib` to your PATH (this will also add `rsc` to your PATH)

+4. Run `rib --version` to ensure the installation was successful

 ## Features (WIP)
 ```sh